joshuacox/kimai-docker/README.md

 `make grab` --> grabs the data directories for both apache and mysql

 `make prod` --> runs the containers with your persistent directories

+your local user should be a part of the www-data group